UK SHARED PROSPERITY FUND (UKSPF)

 - People and Skills

 SYMCA are finalising a regional UKSPF Investment Plan, setting out our local priorities over the next three years.
-To support the development of our plan, we would like to engage with a wide range of local stakeholders from the private, public, community and voluntary sectors to get your input on how the funding should be spent and how you could support delivery in the period from 2022 to 2025.
+We have engaged with a wide range of local stakeholders from the private, public, community and voluntary sectors and received their input on how the funding should be spent and how they could support delivery in the period from 2022 to 2025.

 We hosted a series of UKSPF webinars in summer 2022.
 The first webinar focussed on information sharing and providing a route for feedback.
 The second webinar focussed on where we were at the time, the themes and interventions we had identified as priorities for South Yorkshire and explained next steps.

 A recording of each session has been made available below.

 Webinar 2 recording

 This webinar is available upon request, please email firstname.lastname@example.org for a copy.